ninjulia/email_scratchoff/README.md

 Intended result is to mimic the effect of a scratch off ticket on click.
 Fall back support is to show full revealed image on click.
 Support is for email clients that support the :checked selector as per Campaign Monitor support is as follows: https://www.campaignmonitor.com/css/selectors/checked/

 The email showcased here was coded from scratch utilizing my email boilerplate framework (developed from Email on Acid and Litmus.com samples as a starting point).
 Email on Acid Tests passing in 44 popular mobile, web, and desktop email clients/devices as of August, 2021.
+Design was based on an email campaign sent by an IT Software-as-a-Service company.
 All copyrights and trademarks remain property of their respective owners.

 ## Expected Results